lowepowerlab/protocols/colony_pcr.md

 * Problem: No bands
     * Use a DNA extraction kit (e.g. Zymo xxx kit).
 Purify DNA.
-* Problem: Bands are unexpected size
+* Problem: Bands are unexpected size.
     * Gel extact the band (Zymo gel extraction kit) and submit for sanger sequencing with one of the colony PCR primers.
     BLAST result and try to align result with Benchling plasmid maps
         * Only sequence 1 of each spuriously sized band.